• Skip to primary navigation

 Ingredients

-• 4½ lbs spare ribs or baby back
+• 4½ pounds spare ribs or baby back rinsed and extra fat removed

 Dry Rub